YahnisElsts/wp-update-server/README.md

 [timestamp] IP_address	action	slug	installed_version	wordpress_version	site_url	query_string
 ```

 Missing or inapplicable fields are replaced with a dash "-".
 The logger extracts the WordPress version and site URL from the "User-Agent" header that WordPress adds to all requests sent via its HTTP API.
-These fields will not be present if the header is removed or overriden by a plugin (some security plugins do that) or if you access the API through the browser.
+These fields will not be present if you make an API request via the browser or if the header is removed or overriden by a plugin (some security plugins do that).

 ### Extending the server
 ### Securing download links